 John F. Blittersdorf; Rob Stubbins Electrical & Solar

 Having lived off-grid for 40 years at all levels of technology and comfort, John Blittersdorf has gained an insight of what is involved with off-grid living, and the different paths people can take for the end result they are looking for.
 His first cabin had one solar panel, a couple of batteries and a few fluorescent lights and he now has a 1600 sf house with all the amenities.
 He has worked in the residential solar industry for 22 years and 9 years previous to that in the wind industry.
-He sold his business to Rob Stubbins Electrical in 2016 as is employed there as their residential solar NABCEP Certified Solar PV Professional.
-He is responsible for over 400 PV installations in VT, NY and NH.
+A residential solar NABCEP Certified Solar PV Professional, he is responsible for over 400 PV installations in VT, NY and NH.

 Dave Bonta; Sundeavor/USA Solar Store [email protected]

 Dave has been working in the renewable energy industry since 2001.
 He lives off grid with both solar electric and solar hot water on his own home and has helped countless individuals incorporate solar energy into their homes and businesses.

 After college David and his bride of 2 weeks taught math and physics in Ghana in the Peace Corps.
 Two years later they went to graduate school in physics where David got a Ph D and Harriet got a masters and 2 children.
 Following grad school, much of David’s career was on dish solar research.
 In 2014 after 33 years of teaching solar energy engineering at RPI, he retired to build 100% solar powered (patent pending) boats.
 Two boats are currently in use; the third boat, under construction, will be a 44-foot US Coast Guard Inspected commercial touring vessel, a first in the US, first for the US Coast Guard.